-Do you want to know whether a genetic family tree is the same as a genealogical family tree?
-In this post, you’ll learn why these two types of family trees are not the same.
+Did you know that a genetic family tree isn’t the same as your regular family tree?
+In this post, learn the definition of a genetic family tree, and more.

 Misunderstandings about genetic family trees vs. genealogical family trees are the most common reasons that people feel that their DNA results must be incorrect.
 Our DNA matches are rarely wrong, in fact.

-To make the most sense of our DNA matches, we just need to understand who is likely to show up on our genetic family tree, and who isn’t.
+To make the most sense of our DNA matches and get the most from our family tree work, we just need to understand who is likely to show up on our genetic family tree, and who isn’t.

 What is a genetic family tree?

-A genetic family tree is made up of people from whom you inherited DNA and people who share DNA with you.
-Only people who are your DNA matches, or would be if they took a DNA test, would be on your genetic tree.
+A genetic family tree is made up of only ancestors from whom you inherited DNA and living relatives with whom you share DNA.
+In other words, only ancestors who passed down their DNA to you and people who are your DNA matches, or would be if they took a DNA test, are in your genetic tree.

-Many people are surprised to learn that a genetic family tree is not a true, complete family tree.
+Many people are surprised to learn that a genetic family tree is not really a complete family tree.

 A genetic family tree is different than your “regular”, genealogical family tree because we don’t share DNA with all of our relatives or our ancestors.
-Our genealogical family tree with contain all of our family, both living and passed on, whether or not we do, or would, share DNA with them.
+Our genealogical family tree will contain all of our family, both living and passed on, whether or not we share any DNA in common with them.

 For example, your “true” family tree will have your fifth cousin three-times removed, and your 12th great-grandfather, and your 15th great-uncle, along with your father and first cousin and everyone further back and in-between.

-We will not share DNA with every relative I mentioned above, and so there will be major differences between a genetic family tree and a genealogical one.
+We will not share DNA with every single relative I mentioned in the paragraph above, and so there will be major differences between a genetic family tree and a genealogical one.
+The genetic family tree has fewer members, while the genealogical family tree will have everyone that you are related to in any way.

 Will all of your living relatives be on your genetic family tree?